Impact of the pre-equilibrium phase for the determination of nuclear geometry in high-energy isobar collisions

+The ratio of two-plane correlators, fluctuates around zero and suffer from lack of statistics so is not shown.
+Another interesting angle correlator for which data have been obtained is $ac2(3)=\langle v_2^2 v_4 \cos 4(\Psi_2-\Psi_4)\rangle$.
+Since it cannot be predicted for all centralities with just $\varepsilon_4$ \cite{Gardim:2011xv,Gardim:2014tya}, we leave it to a future study from hydrodynamics.
+We note however that it has a good potential to discriminate geometry in central collisions \cite{Zhao_2023}.

-The observables presented so far exhibit minimal sensitivity to the effects of free-streaming and triaxiality.
-One observable that is known to be sensitive to the triaxility is the Pearson correlator between anisotropic flow and mean transverse momentum~\cite{Bally:2021qys,ATLAS:2022dov}.
-Ref.~\cite{Giacalone:2020dln} showed that a good proxy for this last quantity is to replace the mean momentum by the ratio between total energy and total entropy in a very narrow centrality bin; additionally, using that $v_2 \propto \varepsilon_2$ and $v_3 \propto \varepsilon_3$, we calculate the following Pearson correlator:
+The observables presented so far, except perhaps $\varepsilon NSC(2,3)$, exhibit minimal sensitivity to the effects of free-streaming and triaxiality.
+One observable known to be sensitive to triaxiality is the Pearson correlator between event anisotropic flow and event mean transverse momentum $[p_T]$ in a given centrality bin~\cite{Bally:2021qys,ATLAS:2022dov}.
+This correlator has been identified as a strong candidate for assessing the effects on triaxility in isobars \cite{Jia:2021qyu}.
+Previous studies were limited to $n=2$ and utilized estimators that lack proper correlation with mean transverse momentum: Ref.~\cite{Giacalone:2020dln} showed that a good proxy to estimate this type of correlator is to replace the mean momentum by the ratio between total energy and total entropy in a very narrow centrality bin and both $v_2 \propto \varepsilon_2$ and $v_3 \propto \varepsilon_3$ can be considered.
+Therefore we calculate the following Pearson correlator: